 Parking: Free parking at The Shops at Pembroke Gardens

-Up and running for 10 years, the City of Plantation Farmers Market features approximately 20 vendors offering fresh, certified organic and non-organic produce; locally produced honey, homemade hummus, plants and orchids, fresh-cut flowers, breads and Danishes, olive oils, cheeses, dips, spreads and more.
+Up and running for 10 years, the City of Plantation Farmers Market features about 20 vendors offering fresh, certified organic and non-organic produce; locally produced honey, homemade hummus, plants and orchids, fresh-cut flowers, bread, olive oils, cheeses, dips, spreads and more.

 When to go: 8 a.m.–2 p.m., every Saturday, year-round